paulvi/bndtoolsPlugins/nl.pelagic.bndtools.headless.build.plugin.gradle/resources/templates/unprocessed/cnf/gradle/doc/BUILDING-GRADLE.md

 The build is setup in such a way that bnd projects are automatically included in the build; no editing of Gradle build scripts is needed.

+# <a name="License"/>License

+This document is licensed under the GNU Free Documentation License, Version 1.3, 3 November 2008

 # <a name="History"/>History

 The build is set up by the "Bndtools Gradle Plugin by Pelagic" Eclipse plugin.